NEWS AND UPDATES

 Full poll results and key findings available via the American Library Association.

 And yet, attempts to ban books from libraries continue to rise at an unprecedented level across the country.
-The American Library Association reported 1,269 attempts to censor library books and resources in 2022, the highest number of attempted book bans since ALA began compiling data about censorship in libraries more than 20 years ago.
+The American Library Association reported 1,247 attempts to censor library books and resources in 2023, primarily driven by efforts of pressure groups to censor multiple titles at a time in public and school libraries.

 Book bans harm communities.